 They used Model Advisor to check their software model against DO-178B high-integrity standards and Alenia Aermacchi’s own custom rules.

 Using Embedded Coder®, the team generated about 17,000 lines of C code from their software model.
 They compiled the generated code for a PowerPC® processor using the Green Hills® AdaMULTI® compiler.

 The team used Polyspace® static analysis tools to check the code for run-time errors, ensure compliance with MISRA C® coding standards, and create artifacts for certification credit.
-They qualified Polyspace code verifiers and Simulink Verification and Validation using DO Qualification Kit for DO-178.
+They qualified Polyspace code verifiers and Simulink Coverage using DO Qualification Kit for DO-178.

 The team created test suites for the generated code based on the software model tests they had created for Simulink.
-After running these tests, they compared the code coverage results with the model coverage results obtained from Simulink Verification and Validation.
+After running these tests, they compared the code coverage results with the model coverage results obtained from Simulink Coverage.

 The M-346 aircraft (including autopilot functionalities) has obtained type certification from the Secretariat General of Defense and National Armaments Directorate within the Italian Ministry of Defence.
 Alenia Aermacchi engineers are currently working on a project in which all the software components (CSCIs) will be developed using Model-Based Design and certified to DO-178C.